 Each measurement status will be explained below.

 All measurements that are currently being performed are shown here.
 This overview shows the time left until a certain measurement has finished and it shows when a measurement is 'ready for upload'.
-In that case you only have to couple your DynaPort MM to the PC to start the upload.
+In that case you only have to couple your DynaPort to the PC to start the upload.

 Measurements that have just been uploaded are displayed under the 'Analysing' tab until the analysis of this measurement is completed.